Cheltenham International Film Festival (CIFF) will mark its seventh anniversary in 2025.

-This year the film festival is from 13 - 22 September and we welcome film submissions for feature film length films, narrative and documentary, as well as short films, narrative and documentary.
-And, we thank the actor, Simon Pegg, for his continued patronage of the film festival.
+This year the film festival runs from 19 – 28 September and we welcome film submissions for feature length films, narrative and documentary, as well as short films, narrative and documentary.

 In 2023 we were delighted to have as Chair of the panel, Sara Putt, who is Chair of BAFTA.
+In 2024, the Chair was film festival director, Leslie Sheldon.

 Previous winners:

-2023 - RICEBOY SLEEPS - Canada (Anthony Shim) & EXODUS - Lebanon (Abbe Hassan)
+2023 - Riceboy Sleeps - Canada (Anthony Shim) & Exodus - Lebanon (Abbe Hassan)

-2022 - OLGA by Swiss director Elie Grappe
+2022 - Olga by Swiss director Elie Grappe

-2021 - I NEVER CRY by Polish director, Piotr Domalewski
+2021 - I Never Cry by Polish director, Piotr Domalewski

 Film Submissions: